pavlovic265/265-gt/README.md

   Check out a branch or search and checkout.

 - <line color="red">✗</line> **`bottom` (`bt`)**
-  Move to the bottom branch in the (to be implemented) stack.
+  Move to the bottom branch in the stack.

 - <line color="red">✗</line> **`up`**
-  Move to the upper branch in the (to be implemented) stack.
+  Move to the upper branch in the stack.

 - <line color="green">✓</line> **`status` (`st`)**
   Run `git status`.